rajeshvkothari/oom/GIN_README_2508.md

 - Verify qp model:

-  - Login 'bonap-server' and go to /tmp folder and see logs to check whether deployment is successful or not To check qp models deploy successfully, verify following messages in /tmp/xapp.log.
+  - Login 'Bonap Server' and go to /tmp folder and see logs to check whether deployment is successful or not To check qp models deploy successfully, verify following messages in /tmp/xapp.log.
 	  {"instances":null,"name":"qp","status":"deployed","version":"1.0"}

 - Verify qp-driver model:

-  - Login 'bonap-server' and go to /tmp folder and see logs to check whether deployment is successful or not To check qp-driver models deploy successfully, verify following messages in /tmp/xapp.log.
+  - Login 'Bonap Server' and go to /tmp folder and see logs to check whether deployment is successful or not To check qp-driver models deploy successfully, verify following messages in /tmp/xapp.log.
           {"instances":null,"name":"qp-driver","status":"deployed","version":"1.0"}

 - Verify ts model:

-  - Login 'bonap-server' and go to /tmp folder and see logs to check whether deployment is successful or not To check ts models deploy successfully, verify following messages in /tmp/xapp.log.
+  - Login 'Bonap Server' and go to /tmp folder and see logs to check whether deployment is successful or not To check ts models deploy successfully, verify following messages in /tmp/xapp.log.
           {"instances":”null,"name":"trafficxapp","status":"deployed","version":"1.0"}